SuXY15/Information-Calendar/post/about.md

 This site is for information calendar! :earth_asia:

-It's a group work of <人工智能导论> course in Tsinghua University.
+It's a group work of "人工智能导论" course in Tsinghua University.
 You can [click here](/document) to see our report.